bacontime/blog-mirror/nature/plant-ranking.md

 Carrot Family (Apiaceae)
-: Got some decent veggies like carrots and celery.
-Some flavorherbs like dill, cumin, parsely.
-But also some deadly poisons like hemlock and ~~cilantro~~.
+: Got some decent veggies like carrots and celery. 🥕 Some flavorherbs like dill, cumin, parsely.
+But also some deadly poisons like hemlock ~~and cilantro~~.
 A nice, solid plant family.

 Sunflower Family (Asteraceae)
-: Sunflowers, daisies (including lettuce), chrysanthemums,  dandelions, tumbleweeds, thistles (including artichokes).
-Sunflower oil is nice, and thistles are neat.
+: Sunflowers, daisies (including lettuce), chrysanthemums,  dandelions, tumbleweeds, thistles (including artichokes). 🌻 Sunflower oil is nice, and thistles are neat.
 But wow, that's a lot of invasive species.
 This family would be ranked lower if not for my legal obligation as a Kansas resident to feel positively about sunflowers.

 Cypress Family (Cupressaceae)
 : Junipers, Redwoods, cedars.
 These are some high-quality conifers.